 Animals have long been connected to the metaphysical world.
 Tribes all over the globe have imbued and invoked the power of animals to guide, protect, and strengthen for millennia.
 Witches have used familiars to ground and amplify magickal workings for centuries.
 In short, animals have been considered powerful allies in both the mundane and magickal worlds for as long as time has been recorded.

-A totem is a spirit being, sacred object, or symbol of a tribe, clan, family or individual.
+A totem is a spirit being, sacred object, or symbol of a tribe, clan, family, or individual.
 Some Native American tribe’s tradition provides that each person is connected with nine different animals that will accompany him or her through life, acting as guides.
-While totem animals can be spirit guides as well, they typically are more definitive of a person or families characteristics.
+While totem animals can be spirit guides as well, they typically are more definitive of a person's or family's characteristics.

 Totems are those animals that you have had an affinity for or have seemed to have walked with you for a very long time period.
 They may have walked with you for many lifetimes, many years, or just have recently come into focus as you have had need of them.
 Your totem animal need not be limited to animals on this planet at this time, mythical creatures and extinct ones are useful totems too.